-In 2014, Shu Yang, of the Materials Science and Engineering, joined School of Arts and Sciences’ biophysicist Alison Sweeney on an unusual quest.
+In 2014, Shu Yang, of Materials Science and Engineering, joined School of Arts and Sciences’ biophysicist Alison Sweeney on an unusual quest.
 Backed by a NSF INSPIRE grant for bold, interdisciplinary research, the duo aimed to unlock the solar-powered secrets of the giant clam.

 These hypnotically colored sea creatures look the way they do because evolution had turned them into highly efficient solar transformers.
 Structures known as iridocytes scatter and reflect tropical sunlight in a precise way, allowing the clams to grow in-dwelling algae for food without cooking themselves to death.